-How chimney leak repair near me actually identifies the leak source
+How chimney leak repair actually identifies the leak source

-Chimney leak source diagnosis is more of a detective process than a single inspection.
+Chimney leak source inspection is more of a detective process than a single inspection.
 Water finds the path of least resistance from outside to inside, and that path is rarely the straight line a homeowner would intuit.
-Our diagnostic visits in West Palm Beach start with the visible interior symptoms (stain location, drywall condition, attic-side moisture) and trace backward to potential exterior sources.
+Our inspection visits in West Palm Beach start with the visible interior symptoms (stain location, drywall condition, attic-side moisture) and trace backward to potential exterior sources.

 The flashing test is usually first.
 Flashing is the metal interface where the chimney meets the roof; if the flashing is the leak source, water enters at that junction and travels along the roof framing before showing up as a ceiling stain that may be several feet from the chimney itself.
 We pressure-wash the flashing area with controlled water flow while observing the interior; if interior moisture appears within minutes, flashing is confirmed.